 LindormTable supports the secondary index feature in the Tabular model.
-In query scenarios where primary key columns are not specified in match conditions, native secondary indexes can help you reduce the complexity of application development, ensure data consistency, and improve write efficiency.
-This topic describes the secondary index feature in the Lindorm Tabular model and provides usage examples.
+In query scenarios where primary key columns are not specified in conditions, native secondary indexes can help you reduce the complexity of application development, ensure data consistency, and improve write efficiency.
+This topic describes the secondary index feature in the Lindorm Tabular model and provides relevant examples.

 Background information

 In the Lindorm Tabular model, a wide table has a table schema, and the data types of the columns in the wide table are predefined.
 The native secondary index feature of Lindorm is used in Alibaba Cloud for years.
 The outstanding performance of this feature has been verified by the Double 11 Shopping Festival for years.
-This feature is suitable for global indexing of large amounts of data.
+This feature is suitable for the global indexing of large amounts of data.

-• Comparison of response time (RT) between Lindorm and Apache Phoenix
+Comparison of response time (RT) between Lindorm and Apache Phoenix

 Product